Mojkan/Portfolio/Projects/Hot Dog Madness - VR/README.md

 ## Game Description

 In Hot Dog Madness, you step into a fast-paced VR kitchen running your very own hot dog stand.
 Grill hot dogs, flip burgers, and pour drinks to satisfy delivery robots across ten levels.
-Each stage ramps up the challenge, introducing new mechanics and increasing difficulty as you progress.
+Each level ramps up the challenge, introducing new mechanics and increasing difficulty as you progress.
 Success requires time management, precision, and strategic thinking to keep the orders flowing.

 ## My main contributions to this project